job interview for a science career

 The most costly job interview mistake during your science career

-So what is the most costly mistake in your scientific career?
+What is the most costly job interview mistake in your scientific career?

 I felt so stupid.

-Interestingly, this mistake is made by the large majority of all job applicants we see!
+Interestingly, this job interview mistake is made by the majority of job applicants we see!

 In most cases, the best candidate has contacted a handful of people in the new job environment and tried to get as much information as possible about the new workplace.

-For a successful career in science, ask key questions BEFORE applying
+For a successful career in science, ask critical questions BEFORE applying

 Find below essential questions you must be able to answer *before* you apply and before you go into the job interview.